shaobig/Table-Nuevo-Complex/readme.md

 ## Basic tools

-- A summary table containing all the albums;
+- A summary table with the album data;
 - An album pool which stores a set of albums that have not been rated yet;
 - An artist and an album browser.
 It displays all the basic information about either.

 ## Technologies
 - Java 17.
-The record objects are the greatest thing on the whole Earth;
+The record object is the greatest thing on Earth;
 - Spring frameworks id est Spring Core, Spring Boot, Spring WEB MVC and Spring Data JPA;
 - Hibernate as a one of the most popular JPA implementations;
 - JUnit and Mockito.
 The more quality tests you provide the clearer the documentation becomes;